roman-milk/roman-milk.github.io/sis-in-law-incentives.md

  JT called on Wednesday and invited me to join him for lunch.
 Tammy waited on us, and begged us to stay until 3:00 when she got off, but we had to pass.
 I did promise her that the next time we had a Girls Night Out, JT and I would let her know and we could have a drink together.
 I even told her I'd try to finagle her an invite.

  During lunch JT hit me with a blockbuster.
 "Buddy, my company's got our Board of Directors meeting in Cancun in a couple of weeks.
 Dan from InterWorx can't make it; his wife is pregnant and due any day, so we're stuck with two open seats.
 Interested?"
-Report_Story #3